seba-1511/dist_blog/article.md

 As mentioned above, different reduction algorithms work best with different PICe / network topologies.
 (E.g., ring, butterfly, slimfly, ring-segmented) [@deepspeech; @opti-mpich; @slimfly; @ring-segmented]

 ### Benchmarks
+The last implementation detail I would like to mention is the way to effectively benchmark a distributed framework.
+There is a ferocious battle between framework developers on who is fastest and reported results might be a bit confusing.
+In my opinion, since we are trying to mimic the behaviour of a sequential implementation we should be looking at scalability **with a fixed overall batch size** $B_G$.
+That means we observe the speedup (time to convergence, time per epoch/batch, loss error) as we increase the number of computational devices, but make sure to rescale the local batch size by the number of replicas such that $B_G = R \cdot M$ stays constant across experiments.

+# Recent Advancements

 ## Hogwild! and Distributed Momentum